cube3power/atsd/rule-engine/functions-forecast.md

 ```javascript
   forecast_deviation(double n) double
 ```
-Difference between a number `n` (such as last value) and forecast, divided by forecast standard deviation.
+Difference between a number `n` (such as the last value) and a forecasted value, divided by the forecast standard deviation.

 Formula: `(n - forecast())/forecast_stdev()`.